MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 This section follows the [matching logic](#matching-logic) through each input record, explaining the transformation of the state and output at each step.

 Each record from the `Events` table is evaluated against the steps in reverse order, starting with `s3` and moving towards `s1`.
-In this example, each record can only match with one step, resulting in explanations ceasing upon a match.

 #### Record 1